I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksqueryinformationfile.md

 <p>The <b>KsQueryInformationFile</b> function returns STATUS_SUCCESS if successful, or if unsuccessful it returns a query error. </p>

 ## -remarks
 <p>The <b>KsQueryInformationFile</b> function should only be used in cases where the query would result in an actual request to the underlying driver.
 For example, <b>FilePositionInformation</b> would not generate such a request and should not be used.
 It assumes the caller is serializing access to the file for operations against a FO_SYNCHRONOUS_IO file object.</p>

-<p>The <b>KsQueryInformationFile</b> function should only be used in cases where the query would result in an actual request to the underlying driver.
-For example, <b>FilePositionInformation</b> would not generate such a request and should not be used.
-It assumes the caller is serializing access to the file for operations against a FO_SYNCHRONOUS_IO file object.</p>

 ## -requirements